jorop/landscaping-docs/docs/settings.md

 When importing heightdata (DTM files), intermediate files are generated.
 They are necessary to circumvent the 2 GB import restriction from Unreal Engine.
 Please make sure it is set to a writable directory.
 The plugin will try to create the directory, if it does not exist already.

 > The Cache Directory defaults to `C:/Temp/Landscaping`

+## Projection Mode

+Projection mode for imported GIS data.
+This should be set before importing any data and never changed when working on a map.

+### Automatically reproject to appropriate UTM CRS

+UTM CRS (Coordinate Reference System) will be determined by the first imported heightmap or shapefile.
+On Mapbox Imports this will be EPSG:3857.
+All imported data will then be reprojected to the determined CRS.

+### Use CRS of import file or EPSG:3857 on Mapbox import

+Import data will not be reprojected to UTM, but the heightmap's or shapefile's CRS will be used.
+All data imported afterwards will be reprojected to this CRS.
+Please make sure that the imported data is in meter to get the real scale.

+### Use custom CRS specified below

+Reproject imported data to the CRS specified under `Projection`.

+## Projection

+EPSG code of target CRS to use when importing height data.
+E.g. 3395 for Mercator WGS84.

+> IMPORTANT: only easting/northing CRS with unit meter will work.

+## Enable Large Worlds

+This can be used to unload tiles while importing huge areas at once.

+## Allowed DTM File Types

+Filetypes recognized for importing DTM files.

 ## World Partition Max Landscape Size